2 hard skills or competencies (industry competencies) for Software Systems Programmer III

 See 4 More Skill Behaviors

-Summary of Operating Systems Programmer III skills and competencies
+Summary of Software Systems Programmer III skills and competencies

-There are 2 hard skills for Operating Systems Programmer III, Software Engineering, Software Distribution and Delivery.
+There are 2 hard skills for Software Systems Programmer III, Software Engineering, Software Distribution and Delivery.

-4 general skills for Operating Systems Programmer III, Operating System, Programming, Programming Languages, etc.
+4 general skills for Software Systems Programmer III, Operating System, Programming, Programming Languages, etc.

-7 soft skills for Operating Systems Programmer III, Analytical Thinking, Innovation, Attention to Detail, etc.
+7 soft skills for Software Systems Programmer III, Analytical Thinking, Innovation, Attention to Detail, etc.

 While the list totals 13 distinct skills, it's important to note that not all are required to be mastered to the same degree.
 Some skills may only need a basic understanding, whereas others demand a higher level of expertise.

-For instance, as a Operating Systems Programmer III, he or she needs to be proficient in Analytical Thinking, be proficient in Innovation, and be skilled in Attention to Detail.
+For instance, as a Software Systems Programmer III, he or she needs to be proficient in Analytical Thinking, be proficient in Innovation, and be skilled in Attention to Detail.